KxSystems/docs/docs/ref/dotz.md

 e.g. inspect HTTP headers representing oauth tokens, cookies, etc.
 Your custom code can then return different values based on what is discovered.

+`.z.ac` is a unary function, whose single parameter is a two-element list providing the request text and header.

 The function should return a two-element list.
 The list of possible return values is:

 * User not authorized/authenticated